Historic Documents and Books

 Fei Wen Tsai and Dianne van der Reyden for the Smithsonian Center for Materials Research and Education compiled this guide to Chinese Wood Block Print.

 Dianne van der Reyden and Don Williams for the Smithsonian Center for Materials Research and Education compiled this guide on a Victorian “Japan Ware” Chair.

 Dianne van der Reyden for the Smithsonian Center for Materials Research and Education compiled guides on: Western and Oriental Screens, 19th Century Globes, Developing Solutions for Paper Artifacts, and Specialty Papers.

-The Smithsonian Museum Conservation Institute outlined sources of Deterioration and Damage to Paper Materials, offers handouts on Paper Artifacts Preservation Do’s and Don’ts, Housing & Environment Options for Display of Documents, Housing & Environment Options for Storage of Documents, Framing & Unframing works on paper.
+The University of Illinois Urbana-Champagne offers a Preservation Self-Assessment Program that assists with identifying different types of office printing and reprographic processes.
+Smithsonian Museum Conservation Institute outlined sources of Deterioration and Damage to Paper Materials, offers handouts on Paper Artifacts Preservation Do’s and Don’ts, Housing & Environment Options for Display of Documents, Housing & Environment Options for Storage of Documents, Framing & Unframing works on paper.